learn-co-curriculum/dsc-data-ethics/README.md

 ## Disclaimer

 As a final note, it should also be noted that the nature of online data can also include offensive or inappropriate data at times.
-For example, if acquiring data from an API such as twitter, there is potential to encounter lude or offensive material.
+For example, if acquiring data from an API such as twitter, there is potential to encounter lewd or offensive material.
 While many of these services will eventually screen out and remove particularly egregious cases, plenty of trolls still exist.

 ## Additional Resources